Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems: Conclusion

 \section{Conclusion}

 We have proposed a two-step process to organically transfer the inertia of a drive system from the driveshaft to the grid by elastically coupling the driveshaft to the DC-bus and then, using a particular PLL mechanism, to couple the DC-bus to the grid frequency.
 In addition, we have proposed a novel approach to PLL design, where the angle and log-magnitude are used to minimize the Euclidean distance between the PLL output and the tracked voltage via gradient descent.
 We have further illustrated how this novel PLL design enables the standard matching control to incorporate a similar gradient descent mechanism that enables the tracking of a current set-point through its steady-state map.
 We therefore provide a framework for the matching control to completely replace the cascaded-control structure, without requiring a separate PLL mechanism, without an outer loop for DC-bus, and without suffering from the instabilities arising in weak grids, while preserving the same current limiting and tracking capabilities.
-One feature of the matching control method, most evident in the frequency-step tests, is that, when compared to the cascaded control approach, the active power response is much faster and it appears to have a much higher effective DC-link regulation bandwidth.
-Another major significance of the flexible coupling approach is the natural way of dealing with the interconnected nature of the driveline shaft, particularly in cases of complex shaft topologies where multiple motors are used.
+One feature of the matching control method, most evident in the frequency-step tests, is that, when compared to the cascaded control approach, the frequency-to-power response is faster and it appears to have a higher effective DC-link regulation bandwidth.
+Another major significance of the flexible coupling approach is a natural, passivity-based approach to the interconnected structure of the driveline shaft, particularly in cases of complex shaft topologies where multiple motors are used.